gkhapli/HttpRequestAnalyser/README.md

 **MESSAGE** is only present when the status is “KO”<br/>

 The Output CSV file will be placed in the same folder where the input file/files were kept.
-If a single file is specified as a input argument, the output CSV file format would be {FileName}_output_yyyyMMddHHmmss.csv If a folder is specified as a output argument, the output CSV file format would be output_yyyyMMddHHmmss.csv
+If a single file is specified as a input argument, the output CSV file format would be {FileName}_output_yyyyMMddHHmmss.csv.
+If a folder is specified as a output argument, the output CSV file format would be output_yyyyMMddHHmmss.csv.

-The output report contains the below metrics calculated for each endpoint
+The output report contains the below metrics calculated for each endpoint.

 **Total requests** - This field contains all the total requests that were received for a specific endpoint.
 				 Only the records with TYPE as REQUEST will be taken into consideration.